boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

    - Additional Information: See {{?RFC3022}} for the definition of NAT.
 * NEW:
    - Description:  Indicates whether the session was created because traffic originated in the private or public address realm. postNATSourceIPv4Address, postNATDestinationIPv4Address, postNAPTSourceTransportPort, and postNAPTDestinationTransportPort are qualified with the address realm in perspective.
 Values are listed in the natOriginatingAddressRealm registry.
-   - Additional Information: See https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-nat-originating-address-realm.
+   - Additional Information: See the assigned NAT originating address realm at [https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-nat-originating-address-realm].
 See {{?RFC3022}} for the definition of NAT.

 ## natEvent